UK spies using social media data for mass surveillance

 It says now that the Investigatory Powers Commissioner’s Office (IPCO) oversight body “sought immediate inspection when secret practices came to light” as a result of its litigation.

-The use by UK spooks of so called bulk personal datasets (BPDs) — aka massive databases of personal information — was only publicly revealed in March 2015, via a Intelligence and Security Committee report, which also raised various concerns about their use.
+The use by UK spooks of so-called bulk personal datasets (BPDs) — aka massive databases of personal information — was only publicly revealed in March 2015, via an Intelligence and Security Committee report, which also raised various concerns about their use.

 Although the report revealed the existence of BPDs it was heavily redacted — for example scrubbing info on exactly how many BPDs are held by the different agencies.
 Nor was it clear where exactly agencies were sourcing the bulk data from.